duoani/obsidian-gtd/README.md

 - `end_date::`: The date when this project is finished.
 - `state::`: I use [Obsidian Nested tags](https://help.obsidian.md/Plugins/Tag+pane#Nested+tags) to manage the states of a project.
 The available tags are as follows:
 	1. `#project/active`: when this project is active.
-	2. `#project/archive`: when this project is archived.
+	2. `#project/archived`: when this project has been finished and It was no need to be display, I marked this tag to this project.

 ## A action is also a markdown file
 Defferent from a task `- [ ]` in the `.md` file, an "action" is also an `.md` file, with a `#action` tag in it.